Alcor Life Extension Foundation

 The Alcor Life Extension Foundation, most often referred to as Alcor, is an American nonprofit, federally tax-exempt, 501(c)(3) organization based in Scottsdale, Arizona, United States.
-Alcor advocates for, researches, and performs cryonics, the freezing of human corpses and brains in liquid nitrogen after legal death, with hopes of resurrecting and restoring them to full health in the event some new technology can be developed in the future.
-Cryonics is regarded with skepticism within the mainstream scientific community and has been characterized as quackery and pseudoscience.
+Alcor advocates for, researches, and performs cryonics, the freezing of human corpses and brains in liquid nitrogen after legal death, with hopes of resurrecting and restoring them to full health if the technology to do so becomes available in the future.
+Cryonics is regarded with skepticism within the scientific community and has been characterized as quackery and pseudoscience.

-As of October 2023, Alcor had 1,832 members, including 182 who have died and whose corpses have been subject to cryonic processes; 116 bodies had only their head preserved.
+As of October 2023, Alcor had 1,927 members, including 222 who have died and whose corpses have been subject to cryonic processes; 116 bodies had only their head preserved.
 Alcor also applies its cryonic process to the bodies of pets.
 As of February 2009, there were 33 animal bodies preserved.

 History

-The organization was established as a nonprofit organization by Fred and Linda Chamberlain in California in 1972 as the Alcor Society for Solid State Hypothermia (ALCOR).
+The organization was established as a nonprofit organization by Fred and Linda Chamberlain in California in 1972 as the Alcor Society for Solid State Hypothermia.
 Alcor was named after a faint star in the Big Dipper.
 The name was changed to Alcor Life Extension Foundation in 1977.
 The organization was conceived as a rational, technology-oriented cryonics organization that would be managed on a fiscally conservative basis.
 Alcor advertised in direct mailings and offered seminars in order to attract members and bring attention to the cryonics movement.
 The first of these seminars attracted 30 people.

 On July 16, 1976, Alcor performed its first human cryopreservation on Fred Chamberlain's father.
 That same year, research in cryonics began with initial funding provided by the Manrise Corporation.
 At that time, Alcor's office consisted of a mobile surgical unit in a large van.
 Trans Time, Inc., a cryonics organization in the San Francisco Bay area, provided initial preservation procedures and long-term storage until Alcor began doing its own storage in 1982.

 In 1977, articles of incorporation were filed in Indianapolis by the Institute for Advanced Biological Studies (IABS) and Soma, Inc. IABS was a nonprofit research startup led by a young cryonics enthusiast named Steve Bridge, while Soma was intended as a for-profit organization to provide cryopreservation and human storage services.
 Its president, Mike Darwin, subsequently became a president of Alcor.
 Bridge filled the same position many years later.
 IABS and Soma relocated to California in 1981.
 Soma was disbanded, while IABS merged with Alcor in 1982.

 Alcor grew slowly in its early years.
 In 1984, it merged with the Cryonics Society of South Florida.
 Alcor counted only 50 members in 1985, which was the year it cryopreserved its third patient.
 However, during this time researchers associated with Alcor contributed some of the most important techniques related to cryopreservation, eventually leading to today's method of vitrification.